 Based on the series of interviews conducted for the project, I created two user personas - Andy and Diana.
 I used the real quotes from the interviews to explain their motivation and pain points:

 Having identified the key pain points of the social media users, I created a series of storyboards that demonstrate how using Better Social app will lead from frustration to user satisfaction.
-This one is based on Danny's experience struggling to deal with social media addiction.Prototypes and Wireframes:
+The one below is based on Danny's experience struggling to deal with social media addiction.Prototypes and Wireframes:

 I addressed each problem with a series of prototype sketches exploring potential solutions.
 Some of these ideas have been turned into high‑fidelity wireframes and design for an app that will offer a Better Social media experience: